Dental Implants – Henderson, NV

 Today, dental implants have become a more popular choice than ever for replacing missing teeth or allowing patients to get rid of an unsatisfying denture – and for good reason.
 Dental implants offer patients valuable health and aesthetic-minded benefits, as well as the durability and lifelike quality needed to eat what you want, speak clearly, and smile with confidence.
-At Dental Excellence, Dr. Brett Noorda has the advanced skill and exceptional levels of experience needed to create incredible results for patients.
+At Dental Excellence: Dr. Brett Noorda, Dr. Brett Noorda has the advanced skill and exceptional levels of experience needed to create incredible results for patients.
 Dr. Noorda has undergone extensive continuing education and has earned a Fellowship from the elite ICOI (International Congress of Oral Implantologists).
-If you’re interested in dental implants in Henderson, contact our office today to schedule a consultation.
+If you’re interested in dental implants from our Henderson, NV dentist, contact our dental office today to schedule a consultation.